IceFairyCirno/TaskWizard/README.md

 > This isn't the final version yet, more functions and design will be added.

 Developed just for myself, posting it just to show off my shitty skills.
+Try it out if you want

 Feel free to give comments through [my website](https://icefairycirno.github.io/My-Website/), and don't complain about the UI design.
 I am not a UI/UX designer.